emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   Partition strategy is to tell the producer how to dispatch messages to Pulsar partitions.

-<code>random</code>: Randomly pick a partition for each message.
+`random`: Randomly pick a partition for each message.
-<code>roundrobin</code>: Pick each available producer in turn for each message.
+`roundrobin`: Pick each available producer in turn for each message.
-<code>key_dispatch</code>: Hash Pulsar message key of the first message in a batch to a partition number.
+`key_dispatch`: Hash Pulsar message key of the first message in a batch to a partition number.

 **bridges.pulsar_producer.$name.buffer**